selectedacre/libPD_Audiobus2/README.md

 libPD_Audiobus2
 ===============

-just some small example code how to make libPD to work with Audiobus 2
+just some small example code, how to make libPD to work with Audiobus 2

+thank you Paul Adams and Ragnar Hrafnkelsson on the topic.